Japan jets into regional plane market, eyes more Boeing business

 "Lithium-ion batteries are too innovative for us," said Kawai.
 The MRJ will use conventional cadmium nickel power packs.

 The MRJ, which like the Dreamliner boasts 20 percent fuel savings, has a sticker price of $42 million and has won 165 firm orders to date.
-First delivery, in 2015, will go to All Nippon Airways (9202.T), also the Dreamliner's launch customer.
+First delivery, in 2015, will go to All Nippon Airways, also the Dreamliner's launch customer.

 By shifting the design from technological innovation to a traditional aluminium shell and tried and tested power systems, the Japanese consortium is instead showcasing its ability to coordinate complex aircraft projects, manage supply chains and get to grips with aviation financing.